Oxfordshire Militia: Ireland again

 In 1813 the Oxfordshire Militia again volunteered for service in Ireland and in 1814 it was stationed at Spike Island, County Cork, Fort Carlisle and Counden fort.
 It was there when the Allies entered Paris and Napoleon abdicated.

 Many militia regiments were disembodied at the apparent end of the war in 1814, but the Oxfordshires were still serving in 1815 when Napoleon escaped from Elba and initiated the final Waterloo campaign.
 The regiment was finally disembodied in February 1816.

 Long Peace

 After Waterloo there was another long peace.
-Although ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
-Officers continued to be commissioned sporadically; in the first half of 1846 George Spencer, 4th Duke of Marlborough as lord-lieutenant appointed a number of new company officers to the Oxfordshire militia.
+Although ballots were still held until they were suspended by the Militia Act 1829, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.
+Officers continued to be commissioned sporadically; in 1845–46 there was an effort to replace elderly members of the permanent staff and to appoint a few younger officers from the county gentry, though they had no duties to perform.
+George Spencer, 4th Duke of Marlborough as lord-lieutenant appointed a number of new company officers to the Oxfordshire militia.
 In April 1847, following the death of Col Gore-Langton after 48 years in command, all the Field officers were new appointments: Charles Oldfield Bowles as colonel, John Fane, lieutenant-colonel, and the Hon Henry Spencer, major.